meepmaster360/Meepscan/README.md

 Then internet connection.

-After verifies and installs nmap.

 Ask for IP.

 Nmap open ports.

+Option to install dependencies.

-Nmap with -sC, -sV, -A, -Pn options.
+Nmap with fast and intense options.

 Nmap